 So, please indulge me as I tell you about my food experience that happened two years ago.
 The following narrative contains a caveat lector warning...let the reader beware, that this article will make you salivate and hungry.
 Proceed at your own risk.

 Most of the blog articles that I've written throughout the years were focused on food.
-I was even a finalist with Best Cebu Blogs Awards (BCBA) 2017 under the Food Category.
+I was even a finalist in the Best Cebu Blogs Awards (BCBA) 2017 under the Food Category.
 I consider Doreen Fernandez and Chef Tayag as my literary heroes when it comes to food writing.
 Their descriptions, food trips, memories, and no-nonsense style have been entertaining and motivational for someone like me who loves food and writing.

 During the trip, I brought my copy of Doreen Gamboa-Fernandez's book "Tikim" and Claude Tayag's "Linamnam".
 Both books are available in National Bookstore and Anvil Publishing.
 Days before our flight, I listed down the restaurants and eateries that I wanted to try out.
 I only had a few days but wanted to ensure that I would be able to satisfy both my craving as well as my curiosity.